johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 # Causal Tree
 Build a tree with a splitting criterion that maximizes an estimate of the treatment effect between groups.

 *(Rzepakowsk, P., & Jaroszewics, S. (2010).
-Decision Trees for Uplift Modeling. https://doi.org/10.1109/ICDM.2010.62) Athey, S., & Imbens, G. (2016).
+Decision Trees for Uplift Modeling. https://doi.org/10.1109/ICDM.2010.62)
+Athey, S., & Imbens, G. (2016).
 Recursive partitioning for heterogeneous causal effects.
 Proceedings of the National Academy of Sciences, 113(27), 7353–7360. https://doi.org/10.1073/pnas.1510489113*

 ## Boosted Causal Trees
 *Powers, S., Qian, J., Jung, K., Schuler, A., Shah, N. H., Hastie, T., & Tibshirani, R. (2017).
 Some methods for heterogeneous treatment effect estimation in high-dimensions.
 CoRR, arXiv:1707.00102v1.*

 ## Generalized Random Forest
 *Athey, S., Tibshirani, J., & Wager, S. (2019).
 Generalized random forests.
-The Annals of Statistics, 47(2), 1148–1178. *
+The Annals of Statistics, 47(2), 1148–1178.*

 # Bagged Causal MARS
 *Powers, S., Qian, J., Jung, K., Schuler, A., Shah, N. H., Hastie, T., & Tibshirani, R. (2017).
 Some methods for heterogeneous treatment effect estimation in high-dimensions.
 CoRR, arXiv:1707.00102v1.*

 The following approaches can be classified as *Indirect Models, Multi-model Approaches or Metalearners*:

+## K-Model approach
-## Difference in Conditional Means
+**(T-Learner, Conditional Mean Regressions, Difference in Conditional Means)**
-**(K-Model approach, T-Learner, Conditional Mean Regressions)**
 Estimate an outcome model for each treatment group separately and calculate the treatment effect as the difference between the estimated outcomes.
 The outcome models (*base learners*) can take any form.